Top VLSI Institute With Highest Placement Rate

 Although FPGA-based AI acceleration has a lot of potential, there are still a number of issues to be solved.
 Hardware design and optimization for particular AI algorithms can be difficult and time-consuming.
 Adoption could be sped up by standardizing frameworks and tools to make FPGA design and programming easier.

 The potential for AI acceleration on FPGAs is bright in the future.
 We may anticipate better performance, lower power usage, and better design tools as FPGA technology develops.
-Additionally, it will be simpler to integrate AI models into FPGA-based systems because to the expanding ecosystem of AI-specific IPs and libraries.
+Additionally, it will be simpler to integrate AI models into FPGA-based systems because of the expanding ecosystem of AI-specific IPs and libraries.

 High-Level Synthesis for AI in FPGAs